flaviotordini/markdown-it-yaml/README.md

 Since `type` is `image`, a mustache template named `image.html` must be created in your template directory.

-The template directory defaults to the directory of the Markdown file being processed.
-You can change it in the options.
+The template directory defaults to the current working directory.
+You should set it in the options.

 A Mustache template would look like: